 Here’s an example.

 I really disliked learning French when I was 13.
 I was terrified walking into the classroom.
-I knew we had to do some quiz and I would fail.
+I knew we had to do some quizzes and I would fail.
 At home, I didn’t even want to study French anymore.

 Did this help in feeding my negative experience?
 You bet!
 Not studying at home is a great way to fail a test at school.